-Wild Flowers In Vase
+Wild Flowers in Vase

-What's the difference between crappy pasture weeds & a beautiful floral arrangement?
-NOTHING!
+What’s the difference between crappy pasture weeds & a beautiful floral arrangement?
+Nothing!
 Beauty is in the eyes of the beholder.
-My hubby spied these 'weeds' when he was walking our pastures recently.
+My hubby spied these ‘weeds’ when he was walking our pastures recently.
 Knowing how beautiful I think they are, he pulled some & brought them to me.
-They are now in a vase beautifying our home!
-And these gorgeous flowers didn't cost a dime.
+They are now in a vase beautifying our home.
+And these gorgeous flowers didn’t cost a dime.

-Homemade Snacks For Parties
+Homemade Snacks for Parties

 We were invited to several covered-dish functions over the past week.
 I made my favorite homemade Blackberry Cobbler for a cookout, my Double Chocolate Banana Chunk Cookies for another gathering (where it was requested to bring finger foods), and decadent fudgy Iced Brownies for a supper gathering with our son & his family.
 Homemade desserts are delicious & these recipes are all simple & very quick to make.
 And once again I’ve saved some money.
 Plus there’s no landfill-bound trash like there would be if I was buying from the bakery or even baking from a boxed mix.

-Making Sun Tea
+Make Sun Tea

 We love iced tea and I always brew it using the power of the sun.
 I have a repurposed hourglass-shaped picante jar that I fill with filtered water & a teabag.
-Then I screw on the lid & place the jar on our picnic table in the sun.
-A few hours in that Texas sun and BOOM!
+Then I screw on the lid and place the jar on our picnic table in the sun.
+A few hours in that Texas sun and boom!
 I pour the concentrated tea into a glass pitcher, add some water and we enjoy some delicious iced tea.
 Other drink options such as cola or juice would be more expensive & almost always involve some sort of trash to be produced.
 But the only trash our sun tea produces is the tea bag which is dropped into my compost bin.
 In a few weeks that used tea bag will be part of the black gold compost I use in my garden!

-Bonus points added since I've made a handy & convenient sugar jar using a repurposed canning jar with a pour spout!
+Bonus points added since I’ve made a handy and convenient sugar jar using a repurposed canning jar with a pour spout!
 The canning jar fits nicely with the home-canning theme in my kitchen and the pour spout was cut from the top of an empty container of salt.
 I simply cut the top of the cardboard salt container to fit my canning jar, placed it on my jar and screwed the canning ring on to hold it in place.
-Now when we want to sweeten our tea we simply flip the spout & pour!
+Now when we want to sweeten our tea we simply flip the spout & pour.